Isomorphisme/isomorphisme.github.io/index.markdown

 * [The topology of spaces of holomorphic maps to projective space](https://arxiv.org/abs/2402.05500). *Summary: I show that the spaces of holomorphic and continuous maps from a smooth complex projective variety to a projective space have isomorphic homology in a range depending on the degree of the maps.*
 * [Homological stability for the space of hypersurfaces with marked points](https://arxiv.org/abs/2312.03355), with [Ronno Das](https://ronnod.as/). *Summary: We construct a commutative differential graded algebra which computes in a range of degrees the cohomology of the universal smooth hypersurface bundle with marked points.
 Explicit computations can then be made using a computer.
 Our result is a topological counterpart to results of Howe on motivic random hypersurfaces, and thus strengthens the analogy between motivic statistics and homological stability.*
 * [Scanning the moduli of smooth hypersurfaces](https://arxiv.org/abs/2311.07560). *Summary: I construct a scanning map from the locus of smooth hypersurfaces in the Hilbert scheme of a smooth complex projective variety, and show that it induces an isomorphism in integral homology in a range of degrees.
 This allows rational computations of homology and leads to homological stability in some cases.
 I also show that this stable cohomology coincides with that of a more topological moduli space, using tangential structures and the work of Galatius and Randal-Williams on classifying spaces of diffeomorphism groups.*

+### **Publication**

-* [An h-principle for complements of discriminants](https://arxiv.org/abs/2112.00326). *Summary: I investigate the homology of spaces of non-singular algebraic sections of vector bundles on smooth complex projective varieties.
+* [An h-principle for complements of discriminants](https://arxiv.org/abs/2112.00326).
+To appear in Geometry & Topology. *Summary: I investigate the homology of spaces of non-singular algebraic sections of vector bundles on smooth complex projective varieties.
 In a range, the homology is shown to be that of a more tractable object: continuous sections of an associated bundle.
 This allows computations using the homotopical arsenal.
 You can see me on [YouTube](https://www.youtube.com/watch?v=y-IGGlVkj0k) talk about this work during the [workshop on configuration spaces](https://www.math.ku.dk/english/calendar/events/hhcs/) at the University of Copenhagen.*

 #### **Talks**

+* (24th April 2024) [Oberseminar Topologie](https://www.uni-muenster.de/Topologie/en/researchseminars/ostoposs24.html), Münster.
 * (24th November 2023) [Operadic Methods in Geometry](https://geoffroy.horel.org/OMG.html), Barcelona.
 * (24th October 2023) [Conférence du GDR Théorie de l'Homotopie et Applications](https://indico.math.cnrs.fr/event/9770/page/702-programme-scientifique), Lille.
 * (18th October 2023) [Differential Geometry and Topology Seminar](http://talks.cam.ac.uk/talk/index/207082), Cambridge.